wifisensing/PicoScenes-Manual/source/index.rst

 -----------------

 - Nov.
 16, 2023 Page revised :doc:`/hardware`, :doc:`/installation`, ::doc:`/scenarios`, and ::doc:`/utilities`.
 - Nov.
 1, 2023 PicoScenes adds Wi-Fi 7 (EHT-SU) support for SDR frontends.
 PicoScenes is currently the only platform support Wi-Fi 7 based ISAC research.
+See our Wi-Fi 7 examples :ref:`sdr_tx`.

 What is PicoScenes?
 ----------------------------------